Integrations

 • Verify the JSON key file is correctly uploaded

-• Check if domain-wide delegation is configured with the correct Client ID
+• Check that domain-wide delegation is configured with the correct Client ID

-• Confirm the impersonation subject has super admin rights
+• Confirm the impersonation user email belongs to a user with super admin rights

 "API not enabled" errors